hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ### Installing packages in a virtual environment

-After activating the virtual environment, you can install packages with `pip`:
+After activating the virtual environment, you can install additional Python packages with `pip install`:

 ```bash
 $ pip install example_package1